C19764485/MusicVisuals/README.md

 	this.flgz = flgz;
 }
 ```
-- Setup method that includes all instances of the class, the loadAudio() function that loads the greek song and an optional frameRate setup for higher frequency monitors:
+- Setup method that includes all instances of the class, the loadAudio() function that loads the greek song (song can be changed to "greek1.mp3" or "greek2.mp3" in the code) and an optional frameRate setup for higher frequency monitors:
 ```Java
 public void setup()
 {